darinz/Pandas-Tutorial/README.md

 conda env create -f environment.yml

 # To remove a conda environment.
-conda remove --name pandas --all
+conda remove --name ml --all

 # To update a conda environment when some new libraries are added.
 conda env update -f environment.yml --prune